 It’s overwhelming to overdo, and burnout is common during summer.
 Map out some down time.

 Work It Out

-Getting the blood pumping keeps your mind sharp so the sads (and the SAD) don’t eat you alive.
-One study found that simply walking 35 minutes a day, three times a week, can stave off mild to moderate depression.
+Getting the blood pumping keeps your mind sharp and lifts your spirits.
+Simply walking 35 minutes a day, three times a week, can stave off mild to moderate depression.

-It sounds like pop psychology, but surrounding yourself with light and color really helps you feel better.
-Wear bright colors, get out into that sunshine, work near a window.
+Surrounding yourself with light and color really helps you feel better.
+Wear bright hues.
+Get out, use light therapy devices (Google it), or sit by a window.

-Your body gets most of its Vitamin D3 from the sun.
-If you’re avoiding the heat like the plague, you could literally be starving for D3.
-Consider adding a supplement if heading out is not in the cards for you.
+Your body gets most, if not all, of its Vitamin D3 from the sun, so if you’re avoiding the heat, you could be starving for sunlight.
+A full 88 percent of Americans don’t get enough D3, so consider a supplement if not getting outside.

-Looking toward the future can be one of the best spirit lifters.
-Find something to look forward to.
-Plan a vacation, a weekend, or just a night out on the town.
-Just visualizing the future can help.
+Looking toward the future is one of the best spirit lifters.
+Plan a vacation, a weekend, a night on the town, or a walk.

 This feature also appeared in Q ATLus Magazine.
 Read the full issue online here: